OlofssonFredrik/VS-Code-Setup/README.md

 ![image](https://github.com/OlofssonFredrik/VS-Code-Setup/assets/107762409/b98c0e38-a676-4c4f-8856-af56608bd5ce)

 ## Step 6: Open Python Project in VS Code
 To open your Python project, navigate to File > Open Folder and select your project folder.

 ![image](https://github.com/OlofssonFredrik/VS-Code-Setup/assets/107762409/be6424cc-f91a-413b-8135-02d2661545fa)

 ## Step 7: Select Kernel/Interpeter
 When running a file, you need to specify which python version that will be used, of course we want to use the one we downloaded.
-In the top right corner, you can see the version that is currently active, if none are, you can select the one you downloaded by clicking on it
+In the top right corner, you can see the version that is currently active, if none are, you can select the one you downloaded by clicking on it.
+Select Kernel --> Python Environments --> Click on the one you downloaded

 ![image](https://github.com/OlofssonFredrik/VS-Code-Setup/assets/107762409/f2399fe3-74ea-4e1d-801f-63f57fc8da2d)